nexy7574/nio-bot/README.md

 <details>
     <summary>Version information & warning</summary>
 This library does not currently have a "stable" version, as such all versions will be <code>0.1.0.dev&lt;Commit Number&gt;+g&lt;Commit Hash&gt;</code>.
-In order to pin to a specific version you should use the following in a requirements.txt or equivelant:
+In order to pin to a specific version you should use the following in a requirements.txt or equivalent:

 ```
 matrix-nio @ git+https://github.com/EEKIM10/niobot.git@<commit number>